So, you just got a notice saying you need to register your student loans with FedLoan, and you're wondering if it's a scam.

 Here's the scoop: FedLoan Servicing is a legit company.
 It's one of several student loan servicers contracted by the U.S. Department of Education to handle federal student loans.

-FedLoan Servicing has only been around for about a decade,.
+FedLoan Servicing has been around for about a decade.

-The Pennsylvania Higher Education Assistance Agency (PHEAA) created FedLoan Servicing in 2009 to help the U.S. Department of Education service federal student loans.
-FedLoan services Federal Family Education Loans (FFEL) and Direct Loans, and they're one of only a few organizations approved by the U.S. Department of Education to do so.
+The Pennsylvania Higher Education Assistance Agency (PHEAA) created FedLoan Servicing in 2009 to help the U.S. Department of Education service federal student loans—specifically, Federal Family Education Loans (FFEL) and Direct Loans.
+They're one of only a few organizations approved by the U.S. Department of Education to do so.

 In March 2018, NPR reported that thousands of teachers were facing significant debt loads after their federal grants had been unfairly and incorrectly converted into loans.

 Here's the backstory.
-In 2015, the U.S. Department of Education performed an audit on the TEACH grant program after an audit by the Government Accountability Office showed some problems.
-The Department of Education found that approximately 10,776 grant recipients had their grants converted to loans because of errors by the loan servicer.
+In 2015, the U.S. Department of Education performed an audit on the TEACH grant program and found that more than 10,000 grant recipients had their grants converted to loans because of errors made by the loan servicer.

 FedLoan was not the loan servicer at the time, but the Department of Education brought them in to handle the problem.
-The Department told FedLoan that the grant recipients should be contacted and offered the opportunity to have their loans reinstated as grants.
+The Department told FedLoan to contact the grant recipients and offer them the opportunity to have their loans reinstated as grants.

 The letters, titled "INFORMATION ABOUT YOUR TEACH GRANTS THAT WERE CONVERTED TO DIRECT UNSUBSIDIZED LOANS," began with a wordy paragraph that sounded like a standard form letter and failed to emphasize that a serious mistake had been made by a loan servicer.

-At the end they provided a "Request for TEACH Grant Reinstatement" form to fill out and send in.
+At the end of the letter, they provided a form—"Request for TEACH Grant Reinstatement"—for the recipient to fill out and send in.

 Unfortunately, there are companies out there that prey on student loan borrowers, so if your instinct was to question this letter from a loan servicer you've never heard of, it was a good one.
 While FedLoan Servicing is legit, that doesn't mean every notice you get is.

-If you've been contacted by a company about your student loans, watch out for requests for fees, promises for immediate loan forgiveness, aggressive tactics, questions about personal account information, and grammatical errors.
+If you've been contacted by a company about your student loans, watch out for these red flags:

 And before you do anything with a letter about your student loans, find out if it's actually from your loan servicer.